SravanthiGaruda/PDF_Translator/README.md

 - **MarianTokenizer**: Tokenizer for the MarianMTModel, used to preprocess input text before translation.
 - **PDFMiner**: A tool for extracting text from PDF files.
 - **FPDF**: A library for creating PDF files in Python.

+## Technologies Used
+- **Python**: Programming language used for backend development.
+- **HTML**: Markup language used for creating the web interface.
+- **CSS**: Styling language used for styling the web interface.
+- **Flask**: Web framework used for building the web application.
+- **Hugging Face Transformers**: Library used for natural language processing tasks, including machine translation.

 ## Installation
 1. **Clone the repository:**